Section 45L New Homes Tax Credit

 ▪ Development of mulitple condo buildings with 1000 qualified units = $2,000,000 in 45L tax credits

-The basis for developing and supporting the Section 45L tax credit is a detailed energy analysis by a qualified energy rating firm such as Eco Achievers.
-Our team of raters and engineers will ensure that you obtain the maximum tax credits and provide you with all the documentation necessary to substantiate your claims in the event of an IRS audit.
-First, an energy model is developed from architectural plans.
-Next, field measurement and verification of the building's performance is done using tools such as blower door and duct leakage measurement in order to assess the energy efficiency of the units as built.
-The field conditions are reconciled with the energy model and a final report is developed showing the unit efficiency and identifying whether it qualifies for the Section 45L tax credit.
+The basis for developing and supporting the 45L tax credit is a detailed energy analysis by a qualified energy rating firm such as Eco Achievers.
+Our team of raters and engineers will ensure that you obtain the maximum tax credits and provide you with the documentation necessary to substantiate your claims in the event of an IRS audit.
+First, we’ll develop an energy model from architectural plans.
+Next, we’ll conduct field measurements and verify the building's performance, using tools such as a blower door and duct blaster, to assess the efficiency of the envelope and duct work.
+Lastly, we'll reconcile the field conditions with the energy model and generate a final report showing the unit’s efficiency and qualification.

 Who can Benefit from the Section45L Tax Credit?

 The tax credits are a windfall for multifamily owners and developers, along with single-family home builders and developers.
 Although not all homeowners qualify, those considered an "eligible contractor" do.
 If that sounds like you, let us know, and we'll walk through the necessary criteria.